damballa/parkour/doc/intro.md

 ### Results

-The return value of the `execute` function is a vector of dseqs for the job graph leaf node results.
-These dseqs may be consumed locally as in the example, or used as inputs for additional jobs.
+The return value of the `fexecute` function is a dseq for the job graph leaf node result.
+That dseq may be consumed locally as in the example, or used as the input for additional jobs.
 When locally `reduce`d, dseqs yield key-value vectors of the `unwrap`ed values of the objects produced by the backing Hadoop input format.
 The `parkour.io.dseq/source-for` function can provide direct access to the raw wrapper objects, as well as allowing dseqs to be realized as lazy sequences instead of reducers.